xengeo/java-fundamentals/bites/06_arithmetic_bite.md

 // returns 180
 ```

-Inside the `main` method, create an instance of `Discounter` use the `applyTo` method and print the return values.
-As an added challenge, print some strings before and after the discount to explain what's going on.
+Inside the `main` method, create an instance of `Discounter` use the `applyTo`
+method and print the return values.
+As an added challenge, print some strings
+before and after the discount to explain what's going on.

+If you want to get even more advanced, try changing the behaviour of your
+Discounter so that it applies a _percentage_ discount instead of a fixed
+amount.

 [Next Challenge](07_strings_bite.md)